ibm-cloud-docs/watson-assistant/webhook-pre.md

 ## Example 3
 {: #webhook-pre-example3}

-This example shows you how to compose a webhook response to let watsonx Assistant to skip processing the message and directly return the webhook's response.
+This example shows you how to compose a webhook response to let {{site.data.keyword.conversationshort}} to skip processing the message and directly return the webhook's response.

 ### Webhook Configuration
 In the pre-message webhook configuration page, specify the following values: